1. Home/

 • API composition for aggregated data queries from multiple services

-• Circuit breaker for fault tolerance during service outages
+• Circuit breaker for fault tolerance during service failures

 🚀 Deployment and Operations